Historical cases of masochism: Forced feminization

 Mr. M.: He feels every moment of the humiliation in front of the people and in front of the beloved woman; this goads him on to rebel.
 But not great, overwhelming power, but rather his own condition of weakness in which the woman has cleverly placed him, will prevent him.
 He has to look on helplessly as she pulls the net tighter and tighter, as she makes him weaker and weaker and thereby humiliates and degrades him.
 Is there a greater humiliation than when the physically strong man is forced to assume the form of the woman?

 Third, in Mr. M.’s assessment, the “true” man only looks at women as objects of sexual pleasure to be experienced every once in a while for the satisfaction of the physical urge of sex.
-But when such a man is forcibly feminized by a woman, the tables are turned and he becomes trapped in the supposedly more limited female mind, forced to occupy the very role of sexual object.
+But when such a man is forcibly feminized by a woman, the tables turn and he becomes trapped in the supposedly more limited female mind, forced to occupy the very role of sexual object in which he, in his previous capacity of a manly man, used to place women.

 Fourth, Mr. M. saw a logical problem in his fantasies.
-He desired to be feminized against his will by a woman.
-He, however, was a man.
-As such, he was physically stronger than the woman who would forcibly feminize him.
-It was not realistic then to imagine that the woman would be able to restrain him physically and to foil his efforts at freeing himself and resisting her.
+He desired to be feminized against his will by a woman, but he, as a man, was physically stronger than the woman he imagined forcibly feminizing him.
+It was not realistic, then, to imagine that a woman would be able to restrain Mr. M. physically, to foil his efforts at freeing himself, and to thwart his natural struggle to resist the coercive plans of feminization that he envisioned.

-The solution Mr. M. arrived at was that it was rather his mind that had to be restrained, not so his body, so that even if he wished to resist the process of forced feminization, he would not be able to summon the will within him to call his body into action.
-As such, his mind had to be manipulated and weakened by the woman to set the stage for the imposition of feminization.
-Such a process of mind alteration, Mr. M. suggested, could be hypnosis.
+The solution Mr. M. arrived at was that it was his mind that had to be restrained rather than his body, so that even if he wished to resist the process of forced feminization, he would be incapable of summoning the will within him to call his body into action.
+Thus, his mind had to be manipulated and weakened by the woman to set the stage for feminization to be imposed.
+Such a process of mind control, Mr. M. suggested, could be accomplished through hypnosis.

-It is fascinating that men entertained fantasies of being forcibly feminized through mind alteration and hypnosis more than a century ago.
-This thought process is the same one by way of which men today are driven to consume so-called “hypno-sissy” pornography, material produced to fulfill forced feminization fantasies through hypnosis.
+It is fascinating that men like Mr. M. entertained fantasies of being forcibly feminized through mind alteration techniques more than a century ago.
+This unspoken thought process is the same one by way of which many men today are driven to consume so-called “hypnosissy” pornography, material produced to fulfill forced feminization fantasies through purported hypnosis.

 Hirschfeld, Magnus.
 (1910).
 Die Transvestiten: eine Untersuchung über den erotischen Verkleidungstrieb.
 Alfred Pulvermacher & Co.

 Hirschfeld, Magnus.
 (1991).
 Transvestites: The Erotic Drive to Cross-Dress.
 Translated from the German by Michael A. Lombardi-Nash.
 Prometheus Books.
 (Originally published in 1910.)
-Note that this translation, the only one in English, is not faithful to the original text at times.
+This translation—the only one in English—is not faithful to the original text at times.

 Ibid., p.
 233. Emphasis in bold mine.